 At 7 p.m. that evening, the subway opened to the general public, and more than 100,000 people paid a nickel each to take their first ride under Manhattan.
 IRT service expanded to the Bronx in 1905, to Brooklyn in 1908 and to Queens in 1915.
 Since 1968, the subway has been controlled by the Metropolitan Transport Authority (MTA).
 The system now has 26 lines and 468 stations in operation; the longest line, the 8th Avenue “A” Express train, stretches more than 32 miles, from the northern tip of Manhattan to the far southeast corner of Queens.

 Every day, some 4.5 million passengers take the subway in New York.
-With the exception of the PATH train connecting New York with New Jersey and some parts of Chicago's elevated train system, New York's subway is the only rapid transit system in the world that runs 24 hours a day, seven days a week.
-No matter how crowded or dirty, the subway is one New York City institution few New Yorkers—or tourists—could do without.
+With the exception of the PATH train connecting New York with New Jersey and some parts of Chicago’s elevated train system, New York’s subway is the only rapid transit system in the world that runs 24 hours a day, seven days a week.
+No matter how crowded or dirty, the subway is one New York City institution few New Yorkers—or tourists—could not do without.

 Watch a collection of specials about New York City on HISTORY Vault